brown-csci1660/dropbox-examples/README.md

 # Dropbox-Stencil

 To use this code you need the [cryptography](https://cryptography.io/en/latest/) package.
-You should install it using pip with `python3 -m pip install cryptography`.
+You should install it using pip with `python3 -m pip install -r requirements.txt`.

 You should also use `python3`.